gravitational/gravity/docs/6.x/cluster.md

 ### Example: Provisioning A Publisher User

-In this example we are going to use `role`, `user` and `token` resources described above to provision a user who can publish applications into an Ops Center.
-For instructions on how to setup your own Ops Center see [Setting up an Ops Center](/opscenter).
+In this example we are going to use `role`, `user` and `token` resources described above to provision a user who can publish applications into Gravity Hub.

+For instructions on how to setup your own Gravity Hub see [Gravity Hub](/hub) chapter.

 In the following spec we define 3 resources:

 1. role `publisher` that allows its holder to push applications
 2. user `jenkins@example.com` that carries this role
-3. token that will be used for authenticating with Ops Center
+3. token that will be used for authenticating with Gravity Hub

 ```yaml
 kind: role